-Seven in ten Britons say it is important to to the UK that Ukraine defeats Russia and this is a cause that unites Progressive Activists and Backbone Conservatives.
+Seven in ten Britons say it is important to the UK that Ukraine defeats Russia - an ambition that unites Progressive Activists and Backbone Conservatives.

-Disengaged Battlers are the only segment where less than half see this as important (more express no view rather than seeing it as unimportant).
-Labour might be tempted to chase the generally more war-sceptical Disengaged Battler voters, but this would open them up to easy criticism from their new Loyal National base, which the Conservatives would do well to seize on.
+Disengaged Battlers are the only segment where less than half agree this is important (with more expressing no view rather than seeing it as unimportant).
+Labour might be tempted to chase the generally more war-sceptical Disengaged Battler voters, but this would open them up to criticism from their new Loyal National base, which would leave open an opportunity for the Conservatives.